charutak/notionAutomation/README.md

+#  Key bindings to Notion
-# Key bindings to a list on notion, for fast addition and retrieval.
-(Windows Only)
+Key bindings to a list on notion, for fast addition and retrieval.
+(Windows Only) <br>

-## Simple tool to add to a list for googling later, to stop you from going down those rabbit holes.
-Plus,Fast retrieval for those random 5 minutes you get free.
+Simple tool to add to a list for googling later, to stop you from going down those rabbit holes. <br> Plus, Fast retrieval for those random 5 minutes you get free.

 ## Usage: